denten-books/plain-text/1-device.md

 sculpture.
 See for example @herder_sculpture_2002.

 *The Craft of Fiction* ends on an ambivalent note.
-Lubbock sensed the inadequacy of his materialism: "if only there was one single tangible and measurable fact about the book," he wrote.
-If only it could be "weighed like a statue" or "measured like a picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].
+Lubbock sensed the inadequacy of his materialism: "if only there were one single tangible and measurable fact about a book," he wrote.
+If only it could be "weighed like a statue" or "measured like a picture---it would be a support in a world of shadows" [@lubbock_craft_1921, 273-4].

 I want to end the section here, with the momentary failure of materialist poetics, to pick up another concomitant thread, one that will take us through